order for us to become productive members of society, i.e, well oiled

 call-out as used in years past, which is a living document, changing and

 We are looking for

-walks, and much more!
+walks, conflict transformation, and much more!
 We will be focusing on many things, including but

 by no means limited to anarchist theory and praxis, unpacking privilege,